Anthony Atolagbe: Peace Support Operations

 General Atolagbe, during the course of his military career, participated in several peacekeeping and support operations in Nigeria and abroad.

-In 1997, he was acting Commanding Officer NIBATT21 ECOMOG, and provided security in Central Monrovia for campaigns, elections, and installation of the President Elect, - Charles Taylor (Liberian politician).
-Also as a Military Observer in (MONUSCO, Commanding Officer NIBATT 6 in African Union Mission in Sudan(AMIS) and Chief Planning Officer/ Future Plans and Acting Chief of Staff in United Nations–African Union Mission in Darfur(UNAMID).He was the Force HQ focal point for the implementation processes of the DOHA Document for Peace in Darfur and UNAMID.
+In 1997, he was acting Commanding Officer NIBATT21 ECOMOG, and provided security in Central Monrovia for campaigns, elections, and installation of the President Elect, - Charles Taylor.
+Also as a military observer in MONUSCO, Commanding Officer NIBATT 6 in African Union Mission in Sudan (AMIS) and Chief Planning Officer/ Future Plans and Acting Chief of Staff in United Nations–African Union Mission in Darfur (UNAMID).
+He was the Force HQ focal point for the implementation processes of the DOHA Document for Peace in Darfur and UNAMID.
 He also served as Team Leader for the Design of the Operational Concept for the ECOWAS Military Intervention in The Gambia due to ex-President Yahya Jammeh's reluctance to relinquish power and presented at the ECOWAS CDS Meeting in Abuja.
 He was a military expert for the ECOWAS/AU Review and Lessons Learned Panel of the ECOWAS Mission in AFISMA (Mali) in 2014, which was held in Akosoumbo, Ghana.
 As a military expert panelist on the issues of logistics for the mission, he discussed the need for the possible deployment of MRAPS in future AU PSO due to the heavy injury casualties suffered by troops in the mission prior to UN recapture.

 In 2017, Atolagbe was a member of Nigeria's delegation to the ECOWAS CDS Meetings in Abuja and Accra for the review of mission mandates in Guinea-Bissau and Mali respectively.
 In these instances, decisions were reached that led to the extension of the mission mandates.
 Prior to that, he served as Executive Officer and Chief of Staff for the Ceasefire Commission of the United Nations Multidimensional Integrated Stabilization Mission in Mali (MINUSMA) and organized regular meetings of the Ceasefire Commission, mediation, and negotiation among the UN Mission and the parties to the conflict in Ouagadougou and Bamako.
 Atolagbe has also served as a member of the military experts who designed Articles 5–11 of the Mali Peace Accord in Ouagadougou, which concern ceasefire, cantonment, the constitution of committees, and the Ceasefire Secretariat.